aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 var options = new Aspose.Cells.LoadOptions();

-// Set the LoadFilter property to a new instance of LoadFilter class with appropriate parameters to constructor
+// Set the LoadFilter property to a new instance of LoadFilter class with appropriate parameters to the constructor

 options.LoadFilter = new Aspose.Cells.LoadFilter(Aspose.Cells.LoadDataFilterOptions.CellData);

-// Load a template file by passing file path as well as instance of LoadOptions class
+// Load a template file by passing the file path as well as the instance of LoadOptions class

 var book = new Aspose.Cells.Workbook(dir + "sample.xlsx", options);

 {{< /highlight >}}

-The LoadFilter class also allows to customize the loading process as per the properties of the Worksheet.
-In order to customize the loading process as per worksheet, one has to override the LoadFilter.StartSheet method as demonstrated below.
+The `LoadFilter` class also allows customizing the loading process as per the properties of the worksheet.
+In order to customize the loading process as per the worksheet, one has to override the `LoadFilter.StartSheet` method as demonstrated below.

 **C#**

 {{< highlight csharp >}}

  class CustomFilter : Aspose.Cells.LoadFilter
 {
     public override void StartSheet(Worksheet sheet)
     {
         if (sheet.Name == "Sheet1")
         {
             // Load everything
             m_LoadDataFilterOptions = Aspose.Cells.LoadDataFilterOptions.All;
         }
         else
         {
             // Load nothing
             m_LoadDataFilterOptions = Aspose.Cells.LoadDataFilterOptions.None;
         }
     }
 }

 {{< /highlight >}}

-The following snippet make use of the CustomFilter class defined above.
+The following snippet makes use of the `CustomFilter` class defined above.

 **C#**